 One of Houston’s first black millionaires shares personal story of contribution to city

-Along Gregg Street in the 5th Ward sits James Singleterry’s office, and during business hours, the 94-year-old will always be in his chair.
+HOUSTON – Along Gregg Street in the 5th Ward sits James Singleterry’s office, and during business hours, the then-94-year-old would always be in his chair.

 "What am I going to do if I retire?
 Shoot, I'll be working the rest of my life,” Singleterry said with a chuckle.

-Other than running a good race in this marathon called life, the now 94-year-old has accomplished more than just living a long life.
+Other than running a good race in this marathon called life, the then-94-year-old accomplished more than just living a long life.
 He helped build the Houston community.

 “To make a long story short, I was a lucky man,” said Singleterry as he reminisced about his life.

-His career was based off of his success as a real estate investor, but he started as a cab driver in his late teens and early 20s when the city was segregated.
+His career was based on his success as a real estate investor, but he started as a cab driver in his late teens and early 20s when the city was segregated.